-Assistant Research Professor of Theological Ethics; Associate Director of the Theology, Medicine, and Culture Initiative; Instructor in Population Health Sciences, Duke School of Medicine
+Assistant Research Professor of Theological Ethics; Associate Director of the Theology, Medicine, and Culture Initiative; Assistant Professor in Population Health Sciences, Duke School of Medicine

 Professor McCarty is a theological ethicist whose work centers on questions of faithful action within healthcare.
 He is associate director of the Theology, Medicine, and Culture Initiative at Duke Divinity School, and he holds a joint appointment in the School of Medicine’s Department of Population Health Sciences.
 Professor McCarty is also a faculty fellow of the Kenan Institute for Ethics and a faculty associate of the Trent Center for Bioethics, Humanities & History of Medicine.
 His publications include essays in The Journal of Medicine and Philosophy, the Journal of the Society of Christian Ethics, and the compilation Spirituality and Religion within the Practice of Medicine.
 His research and teaching interests occur at the intersections of bioethics, political theology, public health, and theological anthropology.
 His current research projects focus on competing conceptions of agency within the modern hospital, religious responses to the opioid crisis, and historical and contemporary connections between Christian bioethics and political theology.